 In terms of the Board's composition, the Company seeks to have a Board that comprises directors who, as a group, not only provide an appropriate balance and have diversity of professional experience, skills and knowledge but also of other aspects such as gender, age, ethnicity and culture, geographical background and nationalities.

-However, the NC and Board does not intend pursuant to the Board Diversity Policy to appoint persons as directors by reason of their gender, age, ethnicity etc as token representatives on the Board or simply to meet quotas.
-In the Board's view, the fundamental principle is that the candidate must be of the right fit, taking into account the needs and future plans of the Group's businesses, and must meet the relevant needs and vision of the Board and the Company at the material time.
+However, the NC and Board does not intend, pursuant to the Board Diversity Policy, to appoint directors solely based on factors such as gender, age, ethnicity etc, merely to fulfill token representation on the Board or simply to meet quotas.
+In the Board's view, the fundamental principle is that the candidate must be of the right fit, taking into account the needs and future strategies of the Group's businesses, and must meet the relevant needs and vision of the Board and the Company at the material time.

 The current Board composition reflects the Company's commitment to board diversity.
 The Board comprise directors who as a group provide an appropriate balance and diversity of skills and experience including financial, industrial and business management and collectively possess the necessary core competences, qualifications, skills and experience to lead and govern the Group effectively.
 Each director provides a valuable network of industry contacts which are considered essential to the Group and was appointed on the strength of his/her calibre, experience, skill and stature.

-During FY2023, the Directors are between the ages of 52 to 79 and half the Board members are female directors.
+As at the date of this Annual Report, the directors are between the ages of 53 to 76 and half the Board members are female directors.
 In terms of independence, there is a strong element of oversight on the Board, as there are four non-executive independent directors representing over 66% of the total board membership.
-Whilst the majority of the Board members are Singapore citizens, there is a Japanese director on the Board.
-In addition, the Board comprises members with varying lengths of tenure, demonstrating a good balance between long-serving directors and recent appointees, merging indepth experience with contemporary talent.
+Whilst the majority of the Board members are Singapore citizens, there is a Japanese director and a Malaysian director on the Board.
+In addition, the Board comprises members with varying lengths of tenure, demonstrating a good balance between longserving directors and recent appointees, ensuring a blend of extensive experience with fresh perspectives.

 The Board concurred with the NC's view that the size of the Board and the Board Committees is appropriate for the needs and demands of the Company's and the Group's operations.
 In terms of diversity, the Board members with their combined business, management, financial, and professional experience, knowledge and expertise, provide the core competencies to allow for diverse and objective perspectives on the Group's business and direction.